 Supporting your child during a hospital stay

 We encourage you to spend as much time with your child as possible.
 Your child especially needs your love and attention during this time.
 We understand, however, that not all families are able to devote every day to the hospital, and that every parent needs to spend some time away from the hospital.
 Here are some tips to keep in mind to support your child during a hospital stay:

-Younger Children (infant to pre-teen)
+Younger children (infant to pre-teen)

 When you’re with your child: